 Day 20: If you remain in me and my words remain in you, ask whatever you wish...

 Jesus waits for the disciples to stop stirring and muttering after his last analogy of the burning branches.
-He has used the word remain (menō) six times in this short teaching on staying connected to Jesus.
-He has given them a vision for fruitfulness if they stay connected, if they abide in the Vine, but isolation, and even death, if they do not make their home in him.
-Jesus uncrosses his arms and motions to one of the disciples, and then another, and another,
+He has used the word remain (menō) six times in this short teaching on staying connected to him.
+Perhaps he hopes they will receive the full impact of the meaning of the word remain: to tarry, to be fully present, to live as if to survive, to stay relationally connected, to be steadfast, to expectantly wait.
+He has given them a vision of flourishing and fruitfulness if they stay connected, if they abide in the Vine, but isolation, and even death, if they do not make their home in him.
+Jesus uncrosses his arms and motions to one of the disciples, and then another, and another… Peter… Andrew… Matthew… John… Mary… and back to himself.

-Then, he opens his hand, places his palm on his heart, then motions back to the group,
+Jesus places both his palms on his heart, and motions back to the group,

 “and my words remain in you…”